vaeizp/Barte_Park_Torres/README.md

 The Plan-O-Rama was made to make school life easier, clearer, and maybe a whole lot more like a place for education and not for eternal torment of forgetfulness.
 Let it help you survive the deep depths of school with style.
 Because deadlines *are* scary... but school will be a whole lot less scary with your portable study buddy.

 # Made by yours truly, the Giga Bites <3
-*Access the proposal uploaded on the repository titled "Plan-O-Rama" for more details*
+*Access the proposal uploaded on the repository titled "Plan-O-Rama" for more details about our project*